tloeber/utils_and_configs/IDEs/VSCode/Readme.md

 # Setup

+## Manual setup

+- Copy-paste settings and keybindings from this repo into VSCode's
+- Periodically copy-paste back to see diff and commit changes.

+## Automated setup (may not be up to date)

 To start using the settings from this repo on your machine,

 - On Windows only: Move/rename existing versions of keybindings.json and settings.json (automated in shell script but not batch file.)